dakshthawani/Web-scraping-2/README.md

 ```bash
 python main.py
 ```
-5. Check the data.txt file to see the extracted headlines.
+5. Check the 'data.txt' file to see the extracted headlines.